 Start and finish Greyton – Stage 3: distance 45km & elevation 973m

 Short, sharp, and fun!
 This stage is an action packed selection of the close to home Greyton trails.
 If you can climb, and know how to descend there is still time to climb a position or two on the GC.

 Maermanskloof (maybe called that because the thin guy has the advantage on this climb!) is the first climb of the day.
 From the saddle you can see your challenge across the valley.
-First head down Boneshaker and across the valley through the Forest trails and then prepare for the Bakenskop Cobra switchback climb.
+First head down the latest addition to Greyton’s network – Real and Simple, and the Old Potter’s trail.
+Some really special hand crafted trail that will hopefully lure you back to Greyton for more!
+Its then across the valley through the Forest trails before you hit the Bakenskop switchback climb.
 Pause at the top, take a quick pic of the breathtaking views, then a forever downhill, before refuelling at the only water point of the day.
 Catch your breath as you head along the district road and cross the river before making your way to Bereaville and Genadendal for Davey’s sprocket and Rocky Horror, and your last double treat of the weekend down Luislang and R.I.P.
-R.I.P is an addition to last year’s route.
 Some fun twisty singles that take you home, fast.